Skip to main content

 Project description

-maplib: High-performance RDF knowledge graph construction, validation and enrichment in Python
+maplib: High-performance RDF knowledge graph construction, SHACL validation and SPARQL-based enrichment in Python

 maplib is a knowledge graph construction library for building RDF knowledge graphs using template expansion (OTTR Templates).
 Maplib features SPARQL- and SHACL-engines that are available as the graph is being constructed, allowing enrichment and validation.
 It can construct and validate knowledge graphs with millions of nodes in seconds.